A Short Biography of Dorothy Schiff

 Key success traits: highly opinionated, an independent woman and a woman of conviction.

 Aside from being a successful writer and publisher, Dorothy Schiff was also a philanthropist.
-During 1934 to 1939 Schiff was involved in the Social Welfare Movement and served various movements catering to children and women’s welfare.
+From 1934 to 1939 Schiff was involved in the Social Welfare Movement and served various movements catering to children and women’s welfare.